Rob-Rychs/stock-split-calendar/README.md

 ## The API

 - **```investing.get_stock_split_calendar(date='2017-04-10', debug=True)```**
-  - `date`: Day on which to execute the query.
+  - `date`: The day on which to execute the query.
-  - `debug`: True (default) will print some information to the console.
+  - `debug`: Print some information to the console (default is True).
-  - `returns`: List of the stock split records (name, symbol, country, factor, date)
+  - `returns`: Returns the list of the stock split records (name, symbol, country, factor, date)

 ## Example of output